aviaryan/Kissanime-Batch-Downloader/README.md

 Script that fetches download links of an Anime series on KissAnime and gives them to you in the form of a list.
 Once you have the list; use IDM, DownThemAll, wget or aria2c to download the anime series.

-Before fetching the links, you can choose the starting episode, the ending episode and the quality (resolution) of downloads.
+Before fetching the links, you can choose the starting episode, the ending episode and the resolution preference order for downloads.

 ------